Published: 11 Feb 2020

 There is a need for businesses to adopt test automation that ensures faster and quality releases along with saving considerable time, and efforts.

-According to WIKIPEDIA, in software testing, automation testing is the use of software separate from the software being tested to control the execution of tests and the comparison of actual outcomes with expected outcomes.
+According to WIKI, automation testing is the use of software separate from the software being tested to control the execution of tests and the comparison of actual outcomes with expected outcomes.

 Test automation can automate some repetitive but necessary tasks in a formalized testing process already in place, or perform additional testing that might be difficult to do manually.